automation-tasks-rs/cargo-auto/template_new_pwa_wasm/DEVELOPMENT.md

 ## Web server and wasm

 The browser security does not allow the loading of WASM modules from local files.
 It needs to be loaded from a web server.
-The CRDE container has the [basic-http-server](https://github.com/brson/basic-http-server) already installed.
+The CRUSTDE container has the [basic-http-server](https://github.com/brson/basic-http-server) already installed.

 Run the server in a second VSCode terminal, so it can keep running all the time.